 Dr. Bernard Zylstra, S.J.D., Memorial Scholarship

 Gerrit and Carol Zylstra have established this scholarship to honor their brother, Dr. Bernard Zylstra, former Professor of Political Theory and President of the Institute for Christian Studies.
 Bernard Zylstra actively promoted the development of Christian political theory, and this scholarship is intended to encourage students to pursue studies in the development of Christian political theory.

 This scholarship is awarded to students entering their junior or senior year at Calvin who have a minimum GPA of 3.0.
-Applicants must submit a 1,200 word essay that reflects on some article by Bernard Zylstra concerning political theory.
-They must also provide a statement of potential career goals that indicates some relevance to political theory and of how this scholarship would help accomplish those career goals.
-Candidates must give evidence of Christian character and promise of growth.
-Three scholarships of $3,000 are available for the 2013-2014 school year.
+Applicants must submit a 1,200 word essay that reflects on a selected article by Bernard Zylstra concerning political theory.
+They must also provide a statement of potential career goals that indicates some relevance to political theory and how this scholarship would help accomplish those career goals.
+Three scholarships of $3,000 are available for the 2015-2016 school year.